JacktheGeat/Mystanic/Enchantments_overhaul/README.md

 ## Balancing:
  * Impaling: Added drowned to the list of entities targeted by the damage increase, but also will deal increased damage to any entity so long as it is in water or in the open rain.
  * Sharpness: Now can be enchanted on tridents.
+ * Mending:
+    * Automatically gives the item "Curse of breaking"
+    * Mutually exclusive with Unbreaking
+    * Mutually exclusive with enchantments that use durability as a cost, such as updraft.
+    * **CURSE OF BREAKING**: Enchanted items go through durability twice as fast.